• Skip to primary navigation

 Every writer’s definition of freelance writing success is different, because everyone has different dreams and aspirations.
 What are yours?

 For the last twelve years, my focus has not been money.
 I wanted to be paid well for my work.
 But while I demand a high rate from my clients, my writing hasn’t been about achieving a set financial goal.
-As I grow older and my priorities change, money and security have become important factors in my life and my career, which means that the focus of my work is beginning to shift as well.
+As I grow older and my priorities change, money and security have become important factors in my life and my career, which means the focus of my work is shifting as well.
 I’m no longer opposed to corporate writing or custom content, even if that means my hard news days might be over.

 FREE RESOURCE: